Introduction to LLM Fine-Tuning

-Fine-tuning Large Language Models (LLMs) refers to the specialized process of adapting pre-trained, general-purpose language models to excel in specific tasks or domains.
-This is achieved by further training these models on smaller, tailored datasets that consist of <input, output> pairs, which are representative examples of the desired behavior or output.
+LLM Fine-tuning means adapting pre-trained general-purpose AI models to excel at specific tasks or domains.
+This is done by training the models on smaller datasets of <input, output> pairs that are examples of the desired behavior or output.

-By updating the model’s parameters during this process, fine-tuning effectively narrows the gap between the broad capabilities of generic pre-trained models and the nuanced needs of specific applications.
-This ensures that the model’s performance is significantly improved and more closely aligned with human expectations for the task at hand.
+By updating the base model’s parameters during this process, fine-tuning closes the gap between the broad capabilities of general-purpose pre-trained AI models and the specific needs of the application.
+So the model performs much better and is more in line with human expectations for the task.

 The Importance of LLM Fine Tuning